Budgeting & Forecasting

 Close collaboration between departments—the kind that might not exist if top-down planning were employed—helps tweak different aspects of a product before it heads to market.

-Countercurrent Planning
+Countercurrent planning

 No rule says a company must use only top-down or bottom-up planning.
 Different circumstances favor different approaches; the best option is sometimes to combine the two methods.